 As you might have guessed, there is an ongoing tsunami of ‘expert’ opinion – for and against – permeating through the multimedia ether on both of these political outcomes.

-The purpose of this article is not to try and unravel the complexities of these political decisions, what do we know, anyway?
-Nor are we going to wade in with yet another article about how bad these political decisions potentially are for animal welfare, there are plenty of those out there for you to read already.
+The purpose of this article is not to try and unravel the complexities of these political decisions, what do I know, anyway?
+Nor am I going to wade in with yet another article about how bad these political decisions potentially are for animal welfare, there are plenty of those out there for you to read already.

 Rather, using an evidence base of the best scientific information available, our goal is to try and answer a few fundamentally important questions –